In this tutorial, I will show you how to make threads in SolidWorks

 How to make Threads in Solidworks

 Before adding Cosmetics Thread, we have to CHAMFER edges.
 The location of this option is displayed in Figure 15.
 Click on Chamfer and set it to 1 mm with angle of 45 degrees.
-Then, select the bottom edge as shown in Figure 16.
-Finally, Click OK.
+Then, select the bottom edge.
+Click OK.

 A new window will appear on the left side.
 Choose the parameters as shown in Figure 18 below:

 After clicking OK, you are finished and have successfully created a hexagonal bolt with threads.